Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 • The belly button shape settles into its new form as swelling diminishes.

-You can usually resume gentle activities but should avoid strenuous exercises that strain abdominal muscles.
+You can usually resume gentle activities, but you should still avoid movements that put too much strain on your abdominal area unless your surgeon says otherwise.

 One Month Onward: Maturation Phase